skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 He'd been forced to take this position on a human crew and he resents it.
 Half of the cargo hold is his, and he is free to use this ship until he can make enough to buy his own.
-He does this by stacking it to the rafters with weapons for sale at Mar Tesoro.
+He does this by stacking it to the rafters with weapons for sale at Mar Tesaro.

 Nobert then goes on to explain that Beck used to be first mate, losing the title to Inorem when the Captain offered to help Inorem get funds